Silverthorne Short-Term Rental Rules

 While the new ordinance does establish a Silverthorne short-term rental license cap, the Town's stated purpose during hearings was to allow for the issuance of additional Silverthorne short-term rental licenses and to ensure "there is plenty of room to grow".
 More specifically, the Town stated that, at present residential numbers, the ordinance would allow for about 740 total short-term rental licenses in Silverthorne.
 That number represents almost 20% of the total number of approved residential units within the Town.
 To provide perspective, here's an overview of recent Silverthorne short-term rental license numbers:

-- As of April 6, 2023, the Town has issued 327 total Silverthorne short-term licenses
+- As of a Town Memorandum dated October 5, 2023, the Town has issued 364 total Silverthorne short-term licenses

 In sum, the Town has pledged to monitor Silverthorne short-term rental license numbers on a routine basis, and it will revisit the issue if the number of licenses starts to approach the new caps.
 At present then, it's business as usual, and the Town continues to receive, evaluate and process new Silverthorne short-term rental license applications.